MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 1. Expand the **Event Listener Breakpoints** panel.
 DevTools shows a list of event categories, such as **Animation**.

-1. Check one of these categories to pause whenever any event from that category is fired, or expand the category and check a specific event:
+1. Select a category, to pause whenever any event from that category is fired.
+Or, expand the category, and then select a specific event:

    ![Create an event listener breakpoint](./breakpoints-images/event-listener-breakpoints.png)